Principles of Science

 CCSC’s Chemistry course is designed around the Living by Chemistry curriculum, a research-based, guided inquiry approach to Chemistry.
 In this course, students will try their hand at engineering during our gas laws unit to create an accurate thermometer.
 Students are also pushed to apply Chemistry to their everyday lives by answer questions like, “Can we make gold like Alchemists?” while learning about atomic structure, nuclear equations, and chemical bonding.
 During the organic chemistry unit, students will answer the question “How are atoms and molecules responsible for smell?” while learning about basic functional groups, molecular bonding patterns, and molecular geometry.
 In the fourth unit, students will focus on answering the question “How much of a chemical is too much for a living organism to handle?” while exploring the harmful effects of sugar and sugar substitutes, acids and bases, chemical reactions, and stoichiometry.
 Our final unit is based on fire and how we use the energy produced during fires to power our world.
 Chemistry is a rigorous college-prep course that requires a strong foundation in algebra, pattern recognition, writing, and reading skills.

 Biology is an inquiry-based laboratory course that provides students with an overview of life on Earth.
 Students will write evidence-based arguments and engage in computer simulations and laboratory experiences while students ecology, anatomy, evolution, biochemistry, and genetics.
 In this course, students will learn to: read basic and advanced scientific texts; how to write scientifically valid arguments; simulate different ecological situations; dissect fetal pigs; examine living organisms; and model the outcome of genetic crosses.
-These critical skills will help 11th and 12th grade students refine their problem-solving abilities and expand their ability to analyze and synthesize information for a wide variety of audiences.
+These critical skills will help Grade 11 and 12 students refine their problem-solving abilities and expand their ability to analyze and synthesize information for a wide variety of audiences.